ericburger/crossbardocs/pages/docs/getting-started/Getting-started-with-PHP.md

 ## Hacking the code

 All the PHP backend code is in the file `client.php`.
 All the JavaScript frontend code is in `web/index.html`.

+## Useful links

+The [Thruway project site](https://github.com/voryx/Thruway) provides some documentation on Thruway in its [wiki](https://github.com/voryx/Thruway/wiki).

+[Minion](https://github.com/Vinelab/minion) is a project which builds on Thruway and provides a simplified interface for getting clients up and running.

+The [Crossbar HTTP Publisher Bundle](https://github.com/facile-it/crossbar-http-publisher-bundle) provides a neat wrapper for submitting PubSub events via a [Crossbar HTTP Publisher](HTTP Bridge Services Publisher).